secretstartups/handbook/content/handbook/engineering/infrastructure/test-platform/test-and-tools-infrastructure-team/index.md

     3. Align individual goals with team and company objectives.
     4. Leverage 1:1s with your manager to discuss the progress on the goals and next steps.
     5. Consider preparing a worklog document each week following this [template](https://docs.google.com/document/d/1LXP5cqVfOZ983QJYbP870tZXO0iIs4OwqLIcT-REekk/edit?usp=sharing) in the [Team Workbook](https://gitlab.com/gitlab-org/quality/work-log) to keep track of your contributions.
 This will assist in remembering contributions beyond usual project activities, highlighting them for consideration in performance reviews.
 One such example could be found [here](https://gitlab.com/gitlab-org/quality/work-log/-/issues/1).
-       1. Create an issue with format - `<Name>-Worklog-<Financial Year>-<Quarter>`.
+       1. Create an issue with format - `<Name>-Worklog-<Financial Year>`.
        2. Keep updating the worklog each week.
-       3. Once the quarter ends, summarize the worklog issue with major contributions and close the same.
+       3. Once the quarter ends, add a summary of the major contributions of the quarter to the description.

 ## Tooling
 The team currently works cross-functionally, and our task ownership spans multiple tools and projects.